hbarve1/voice-to-text/README.md

 This project is a monorepo structured with Nx and consists of a frontend application built with React.js named 'web-app' and a backend application built with Express.js and Socket.IO named 'server-realtime'.

+NOTE: This project is still under development. please use chrome browser for better experience.

 ## Prerequisites

 Before running the applications, make sure you have the following prerequisites installed on your development machine: